OranWeb/Tornhubs/src/content/Yakuza-Faction-focus.md

 image: img/thumb/faction-focus-yakuza-thumb.jpg
 date: '2020-08-23T23:46:37.121Z'
 draft: false
-excerpt: Faction focus article for the Yakuza Faction
+excerpt: Yakuza, The name that gets dropped on the forum from time to time, new players don’t seem to have any idea but old players, they get chills sent down their spine.
 ---

-Yakuza, The name that gets dropped on the forum from time to time, new players don’t seem to have any idea but old players, they get chills sent down their spine.
+#### Yakuza, The name that gets dropped on the forum from time to time, new players don’t seem to have any idea but old players, they get chills sent down their spine.

 ![](http://i.oran.pw/images/astUk.jpeg)